-Lighting catalog cut sheets are standard in the industry, and offer a comprehensive look at a single fixture.
+Lighting cut sheets that provide detailed specs are standard in the industry, and offer a comprehensive look at a single fixture.
 In truth, there is probably more information in each listing than a homeowner, contractor or engineer needs, but it can help prepare them for a product search.
 There are plenty of illumination options out there to check through, and the only real way to tell them apart is to either see them in action or to review their reference documentation.
-Phantom has made this easy with its cut sheets, which outline the fixture’s features, photometric data, and customization options.
+Phantom has made this easy with its lighting cut sheets, which outline the fixture’s features, photometric data, and customization options.

 For example, Phantom’s lighting cut sheets for cabinet lighting series include an exploded view diagram of its cabinet fixtures, which can help a homeowner understand how the system works.
 It may not be necessary to know exactly where the LED strip is placed in relation to the dimmer or driver, but it will suggest how much space a homeowner will need to accommodate the fixture.
 Each diagram also comes with a reference illustration detailing space requirements, so a homeowner can begin mentally arranging the system prior to fixture selection and installation.